pimcore-extensions/member/README.md

+This plugin is not maintaned for a long time.
+You should try to use newer alternative, eg. [Dachcom Members Solution] (https://github.com/dachcom-digital/pimcore-members)
+If you still see it usefull and have any fixes, feel free to submit a pull request!

 # Frontend user extension for [pimcore](http://www.pimcore.org/)

 **NOTE:** This extension is under development. **Some features are not working yet (see list below).**